Cbhihe/Cloud-computing-projects/Lab2/lab2_assignment.md

 Keep track of your executions with different fictitious tweets and comments in the `Lab2.TokenizeTweetText.ipynb` notebook.

 Now, we are ready for next Lab, where we will mining streaming twitter data.

-# How to Submit this Assignment:
-Be sure that you have updated your remote github repository (using the `git`commands `add`, `commit` and `push`) with all the Lab `.ipynb` files generated along this Lab.
-Submit **before the deadline** to the *RACO Practicals section* a "Lab2.txt" file including:

-1. Group number
-2. name and email of the members of this group
-3. github url that contains your lab answers (the same as Lab1)
-5. add any comment that you consider necessary.